How to Grow a Viking Beard?

 The braided beard is probably the most caricatured and representative version of a Viking beard.

-One or more well-made braids are a pure beauty.
-You still have to be able to do them.
-There are different ways to braid your beard :
+One or more well-made braids are a thing of pure beauty.
+There are different ways to braid your beard:

 - A single thick and massive braid